mkstp/negotiations-semantic-analyzer/README.md

 Moreover, the project posits that similarity has a greater impact on negotiation success than adherence to objective communication benchmarks.
 For instance, it is more critical for negotiators to share similar speech rates than to both maintain a specific rate, and for their speaking turns to be similarly timed rather than falling within a predefined range.

-Given a transcript and list of topics, the scripts generate a json file with each formattted object:
+Given a transcript and list of topics, the scripts generate a json file with each formatted object:

 ```
 "sentenceID": 16,